solana-labs/solana/docs/src/integrations/exchange.md

 When a user wants to deposit SOL into your exchange, instruct them to send a transfer to the appropriate deposit address.

+### Versioned Transaction Migration

+When the Mainnet Beta network starts processing versioned transactions, exchanges **MUST** make changes.
+If no changes are made, deposit detection will no longer work properly because fetching a versioned transaction or a block containing versioned transactions will return an error.

+- `{"maxSupportedTransactionVersion": 0}`

+  The `maxSupportedTransactionVersion` parameter must be added to `getBlock` and `getTransaction` requests to avoid disruption to deposit detection.
+The latest transaction version is `0` and should be specified as the max supported transaction version value.

+It's important to understand that versioned transactions allow users to create transactions that use another set of account keys loaded from on-chain address lookup tables.

+- `{"encoding": "jsonParsed"}`

+  When fetching blocks and transactions, it's now recommended to use the `"jsonParsed"` encoding because it includes all transaction account keys (including those from lookup tables) in the message `"accountKeys"` list.
+  This makes it straightforward to resolve balance changes detailed in `preBalances` / `postBalances` and `preTokenBalances` / `postTokenBalances`.

+  If the `"json"` encoding is used instead, entries in `preBalances` / `postBalances` and `preTokenBalances` / `postTokenBalances` may refer to account keys that are **NOT** in the `"accountKeys"` list and need to be resolved using `"loadedAddresses"` entries in the transaction metadata.

 ### Poll for Blocks

 To track all the deposit accounts for your exchange, poll for each confirmed